 You’ll work alongside our residents to learn about our programs and services in greater depth.
 Faculty with a special interest in medical education will involve you in patient care and teaching sessions.

 By taking a deeper dive into PM&R, you’ll be exposed to the nuances of rehabilitative care and Mary Free Bed’s broad range of specialty services.
 We provide experience in all clinical areas, including spine and musculoskeletal care, and rehabilitation for spinal cord injury, brain injury, stroke, cancer and pediatric patients.
 Other programs include amputation care, cardiopulmonary rehabilitation and spasticity management.

 You’ll observe our residents’ daily workflow, participate in didactics and other learning opportunities.
-Mary Free Bed’s PM&R Residency program director and/or associate program director will meet with you to get to know you and your interests.
-You’ll be able to ask specific questions about our residency as you consider where to apply.
+You’ll be able to ask specific questions about our residency program as you consider where to apply.

-- International students should complete the application form and return it to Bonita Pawloski, director of Education, by emailing firstname.lastname@example.org.
+- International students should complete the application form and return it to the Student Onboarding Team, by emailing StudentOnboarding@maryfreebed.com.

 - Shorter-duration shadowing experiences are subject to availability and limited to three student matches per schedule block.
 Spots are filled on a first-come, first-served basis.
-Email Bonita Pawloski, director of Education, at email@example.com.
+Email the Student Onboarding Team, at StudentOnboarding@maryfreebed.com.